doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 User Story 5
 : As a Japanese language student
-: I want to be able to start a kanji practice session : so that I can focus my study just on the kanji knowledge portion of the exam
+: I want to be able to start a kanji practice session for a specific jlpt level : so that I can focus my study just on the kanji knowledge portion of the exam

-Usage: ./jstudy start "kanji"
+Usage: ./jstudy start
+k
+1..5

 Acceptance Criteria:
 1. Accepts user input command to start the test